 Fully Burdened Rate = (Annual Wages + Annual Benefits + Annual Taxes) / Annual Productive Hours

-Using base wage instead of the burdened rate understates your COGS by 25–40%.
-That gap compounds across every work order and every month, leaving you wondering why your margins never match your job costing estimates.
+Use the base wage instead of the burdened rate, and you understate COGS by 25-40%.
+That gap compounds across every work order and every month.
+Then you spend the next quarter wondering why margins never match the job costing estimates.

 Labor Cost Benchmarks: How Much Is Too Much?

-Labor typically represents 20–35% of total manufacturing cost and 15–30% of revenue.
-But the ratio alone does not tell the story.
+Labor usually runs 20-35% of total manufacturing cost and 15-30% of revenue.
+But the percentage alone doesn’t tell you much.

 Benchmarks Vary By Sub-Industry

-Labor-intensive operations skew higher.
-A custom furniture shop or specialty food manufacturer often runs 30–40% labor cost as a percentage of total production cost.
-Capital-intensive operations skew lower.
-Semiconductor fabs and automated auto parts suppliers may run 10–20%, with machinery doing most of the work.
+Labor-intensive operations run higher.
+A custom furniture shop or specialty food maker often sits at 30-40% labor cost as a percentage of total production cost.
+Capital-intensive operations run lower.
+Semiconductor fabs and automated auto parts suppliers might hit 10-20%, because the machines are doing most of the work.

-According to the National Association of Manufacturers, labor costs average 22% of the cost of goods sold for U.S. manufacturers, though this varies significantly by sector and automation level.
-The BLS labor cost indexes by industry provide a useful reference for tracking how your sector compares, and Federal Reserve data on unit labor costs for manufacturing shows broader trends over time.
+The National Association of Manufacturers reports that labor costs average 22% of COGS for U.S. manufacturers, with big variation by sector and automation level.
+The BLS labor cost indexes by industry are a solid reference for tracking how your sector compares, and Federal Reserve data on unit labor costs in manufacturing covers the broader trends.

 What To Watch For

-The percentage itself matters less than the trend.
+The trend matters more than the number itself.
 Compare labor cost per unit over time and against production volume:

-• Labor cost percentage rising while output is flat: You have an efficiency problem.
+- Labor cost percentage rising, output flat: Efficiency problem.
 Workers are spending more hours to produce the same output.

-• Labor cost percentage falling while quality complaints rise: You may have cut too deep or lost experienced workers.
+- Labor cost percentage falling, quality complaints rising: You probably cut too deep or lost your experienced people.

 Efficiency Variance Analysis

-Compare actual hours worked against standard hours for each work order.
-If your standard calls for 10 hours to build a batch and your team consistently logs 12, you have a 20% efficiency variance worth investigating.
-The cause might be training gaps, equipment issues, or unrealistic standards.
+Compare actual hours to standard hours on every work order.
+If standard says 10 hours to build a batch and your team logs 12, that’s a 20% efficiency variance.
+Worth digging into.
+The cause might be training gaps, equipment issues, or a standard that hasn’t been updated in three years.

 Five Strategies To Reduce Manufacturing Labor Costs